rhd-gitops-example/deployment-pipelines/Example.md

  ## Download your Gihub Access Token

- The [`create-github-status-task`](#create-github-status-task) Task needs Github user's access token to update Pull Request status.
-You will create a Kubernates secret from the downloaed access token later in the Tutorial.
+ The [`create-github-status-task`](#create-github-status-task) needs Github user's access token to update Github repo status.
+You will create a Kubernates secret from the downloaded access token later in the Tutorial.

  Go to https://github.com/settings/tokens and generate an access token.
-Download and save to `github-token.txt`.
+Download and save it to `github-token.txt`.

  ![Screenshot](github-token.png)

 ## Create Projects/Namespaces

+Create the following projects.

 ```shell
 oc new-project ${USER}-dev-environment